eyzyly/dbt-breakout-demo/lab1.md

 1. Dive into how source and refs work

-2. Explain how a macro to add a limit clause works
+2. How to use a macro (cents to dollars)

-3. Add a control structure
+3. Macro with a control structure (limit data in dev)

-4. Add an iterator (rolling metrics)